 All Listed Directory Number (LDN) calls and all incoming calls on non-DID trunks will be directed to a customer defined attendant group (up to a maximum of 15 groups).
-If an attendant group cannot be determined for the LDN, then the trunk group for the call will be examined to direct the call to the proper attendant group.
-This feature allows up to 9 LDN's and 9 dedicated ICI messages to be used for LDN's.
+If an attendant group cannot be determined for the LDN, then the call will be treated as an undirected call.
+That is, it will go to any available attendant.
+This feature allows up to 9 LDN's and 9 dedicated ICI messages to be used for the LDN's.